 While not our top choice for climbing pants, if you want something that allows for true versatility and toughness, you really can’t go too far wrong with these convertible pants from The North Face.
 Whether you prefer to climb in a pair of traditional tough pants or comfortable long shorts, these pants are a great overall option.

-- Sizing may be a bit large
+Sizing can be a bit of an issue

 These pants tend to fall more or less in the middle on the stretchiness versus bagginess spectrum.
 This makes them a great choice for life outside of climbing (yes that part of life does exist).

-- Good range of movement
+Great range of movement

-- Great for both hiking and climbing
+Great for both hiking and climbing

 Overall, most people found these pants to be fairly tough and durable with the synthetic material providing good protection from rips and tears and water as well.
 While it’s not the toughest on this list, it is certainly more than durable enough to handle a regular climbing routine.

-These pants from Prana are definitely water resistant and relatively breathable, but the material doesn’t actively wick sweat away from the skin.
+These pants from Prana are definitely water-resistant and relatively breathable, but the material doesn’t actively wick sweat away from the skin.
 So if you sweat a lot during your climb, you may want to consider other options.

 These pants are made from a combination of Prana’s Zion fabric and other synthetic materials for a soft, comfortable feel that is both relatively durable and easy to move around in.

-Provided that you find a pair that is well-fitting, these climbing pants are a fantastic choice for someone who wants great flexibility and overall comfort while they climb.
+These climbing pants are a fantastic choice for someone who wants great flexibility and overall comfort while they climb.

-Ucraft Xlite Rock
+8. Ucraft Xlite Rock

 These pants are made from a lightweight yet relatively durable material that is specifically designed to withstand most if not all of the dangers encountered while climbing.
 In fact, the only area that showed any significant signs of wear was at the seams, and then only after a significant amount of use.

 These climbing pants will comfortably hug your legs but still provide a fantastic range of motion because of their stretchy nature.
-The best way to think of it is that they have the flexibility and stretch of a pair of high quality yoga pants.
+The best way to think of it is that they have the flexibility and stretch of a pair of high-quality yoga pants.